firebase/firebase-js-sdk/.changeset/stale-pandas-visit.md

 "@firebase/firestore": major
 ---

-The SDK no longer supports older database schemas.
-Existing data is dropped.
+To reduce the size and the complexity of the SDK, the SDK no longer supports reading data that was written with versions prior to v10.
+Any existing cached data is deleted as you upgrade to v10.